 - Mobile charge capture – physicians can now record and submit their billable services to insurance companies for reimbursement.
 Looking at pmd charge capture, for example, shows how far the industry has changed, as only a few years ago they were the unquestioned leader in mobile billing and yet now their platform is well behind the curve compared to AI-enhanced charge capture, combined billing and charting workflows, and streamlined billing processes that can be completed at the point of care in a fraction of the prior time.

 - Mobile apps—these allow doctors who work remotely to access important clinical information via their devices’ screens.

 Physicians Can Now Understand Patients Better

 One of the most exciting things about modern healthcare is the ability to use data to help us understand our patients better.
 For example, if you have a patient who has been diagnosed with type 2 diabetes or hypertension, then it’s important that they follow their doctor’s recommendations as closely as possible.
-Hospitalists can use various tools such as apps and websites to track patients’ progress along with other metrics like blood pressure levels over time, which will give them more insight into how well their treatment plan is working for them.
+Hospitalists can use various physiotherapy equipments such as apps and websites to track patients’ progress along with other metrics like blood pressure levels over time, which will give them more insight into how well their treatment plan is working for them.

 Healthcare Is More Accessible, Convenient, and Cost-effective

 Technology advances are making patient healthcare more accessible, convenient and cost-effective.
 Today we have many health apps where anyone can ask questions relating to their health and get custom advice from internet doctors.
 In terms of convenience, patients can now schedule appointments via a web app instead of calling an office or using snail mail.
 Another benefit of technology is it can help reduce costs by automating tasks that used to require human labor, such as booking appointments or processing claims forms – saving time for everyone involved.